 Finding yourself in a completely new environment can be lonely, and you may feel homesick, anxious, or sad.

-Whether you’re dealing with mental health challenges, difficult social situations, or need extra support in one of your classes, many of the on-campus resources listed above are there to help you.
+Whether you’re dealing with mental health challenges, or difficult social situations, or need extra support in one of your classes, many of the on-campus resources listed above are there to help you.

 If your college experience feels overwhelmingly negative or you aren’t coping in healthy ways, ask for help from a campus health professional or consider working with a therapist.
 A counselor or therapist can help you navigate this new chapter in your life and figure out what is and isn’t working.